Toni Gonzaga filmography

 After she transferred to ABS-CBN in 2005, Gonzaga became the lead host of the Pinoy Big Brother reality series franchise, and one of the co-hosts on the longest-running Sunday musical variety program ASAP.
 In the same year, she starred as one of the main leads in her first comedy-horror film D' Anothers and in her first primetime television series Crazy For You co-starring Luis Manzano as her love interest.
 In 2013, Gonzaga hosted the singing reality show, The Voice of the Philippines.
 She then starred as Teddie in the popular film Four Sisters and a Wedding, and portrayed the role of Ginny in the film Starting Over Again, which was an instant box office hit.
 In 2014, Gonzaga played the lead character Julie in the ABS-CBN sitcom series Home Sweetie Home, which lasted until its cancellation in 2020.
 After hosting a political event in February 2022, she quit hosting Pinoy Big Brother after 16 years and confirmed her departure from ABS-CBN.

 In September 2022, Gonzaga and her husband Paul Soriano transferred to AMBS (ALLTV).
 Gonzaga made an exclusive interview with President Bongbong Marcos inside Malacañang Palace.
 A weekday afternoon talk show called Toni, hosted and produced by herself, premiered on ALLTV on October 3, 2022.
+After her resign from ALLTV in 2023, Gonzaga still active as a guest performer of any TV5-produced shows.
 As of 2024, Gonzaga's films have collectively earned ₱2.12 billion, making her one of the highest-grossing Filipino box office stars this century.